cauanrricardo/selenium-webdriver-automation/03-introduction-testNG/src/main/java/com/testautomation/core/Readme.md

 # 📂 Project Structure

 The source code is located in the `main/java` directory under the package com.testautomation.core`.
-The `com.testautomation.core` package contains two main classes:
+The `com.testautomation.core` package contain main classes:

 ### `DriverFactory.java`